InsOnYou/-Hackintosh-OMEN_by_HP_Laptop_15-ce0xx/README.md

 ## Progress
 ### System Support
-- Windows 10 and up to macOS Big Sur 11.2.3 (my current setup)
+- Windows 10 and up to macOS Monterey 12.3 (my current setup)
 - Others are not tested, feedback is welcome.

 ### Hardware Functionality